Spanish grammar isn’t more difficult than any other language.

 Las manzanas son rojas

-Commit these sentences to memory and make sure you understand them.
+Commit these sentences to memory and then practice using them.

 Once you have them locked in, you can apply these sentences to almost any situation by substituting other nouns and verbs.